James5979/literate-devops-site/content/portfolio/kubernetes/nodeport.md

 +++
 title = "NodePort"
-tags = ["tip"]
 draft = false
 weight = 8
 +++

-A `NodePort` service provides external access to Kubernetes applications by creating a listening port on each node in the cluster.
+A `NodePort` service provides external access to Kubernetes applications by creating a listening port on each node within the cluster.
 You can connect to the service by simply using the port and IP address from one of the nodes.

 **Pitfall**: nodeport can only use ports in the range of `30000` to `32767`.